Home » Blog » Finding the right support as a neurodivergent entrepreneur or business owner

 2. Finding the right support

+This can be a trial-and-error process, much like trying on hats to find the perfect fit.
 I’ve worked with various support professionals over the years, from accountants to social media professionals and when you bring support into your business, you need to consider the type of people you want to work with.

 Ask yourself – What do you need from them?
 What values do you want to align with them on?